 PhD, New York University, 1973

-Sandra Newman, Ph.D. is Professor of Policy Studies at Johns Hopkins University, where she also directs both the Center on Housing, Neighborhoods and Communities and the International Fellows in Urban Studies Program at the Hopkins Institute for Health and Social Policy.
+Sandra Newman, Ph.D. is Professor of Policy Studies at Johns Hopkins University, where she also directs both the Center on Housing, Neighborhoods and Communities at the Hopkins Institute for Health and Social Policy in the Bloomberg School of Public Health.
 She holds joint professorial appointments with the departments of Sociology and Health Policy and Management.

 Newman's interdisciplinary research focuses on the effects of housing and neighborhoods on children and families, and on the dynamics of neighborhood change.
-Her current research includes studies of the effects of key housing attributes, such as affordability, tenure (owning versus renting), and receipt of housing subsidies on the life outcomes of children and adults, and the demographic transformation in Baltimore neighborhoods over the last three decades.
+Her current research includes studies of the effects of key housing attributes, such as affordability, tenure (owning versus renting), and receipt of housing subsidies on the life outcomes of children and adults, and racial disparities in the effects of the tumultuous 2000 decade on young adult household formation.

 Honors and Awards

-Co-director of the MacArthur Foundation's Network on Housing and Families with Children; Homer Hoyt Fellow; Miripol-Pfeffer Award in Urban Community Development established in her honor by former student and his family; Former Vice President of the Association for Policy Analysis and Management
+Principal Investigator of the Housing and Children’s Healthy Development Study; Homer Hoyt Fellow; Miripol-Pfeffer Award in Urban Community Development established in her honor by former student and his family; Former Vice President of the Association for Policy Analysis and Management.